dbt-labs/docs.getdbt.com/website/blog/2021-09-11-sql-dateadd.md

 I am sorry - that’s just a blank 2x2 matrix.
 I've surrendered to just searching for the docs.

-## Standardizing your DATEADD SQL syntax with dbt macros
+## Standardizing your DATEADD SQL syntax with dbt macro

 But couldn’t we be doing something better with those keystrokes, like typing out and then deleting a tweet?